 - sudden, permanent loss of vision in one eye

-- throbbing headache (usually in the temples)
+- a throbbing headache that’s usually in the

-- loss of appetite
+- a loss of appetite

 - unintentional weight loss

-- joint pain and stiffness
+- shoulder and hip pain and stiffness

 - tenderness in the scalp and temple areas